Easy no-knead ciabatta breadÂ

 Tip the dough out onto a well-floured surface.
 It will have a very light and fluffy texture that is similar to a marshmallow.
 Dust the surface of the dough with flour using a small sieve to evenly distribute it.
 Shape your dough as follows:

-- Divide the dough into 8 even pieces to make a panini and shape accordingly.
+• Divide the dough into 8 even pieces to make paninis and shape it accordingly.

-- To make 1 cheese bread and 4 panini divide into 60/40 bread to panini and shape accordingly (this will depend on the size of bread you would like to get).
+• To make 1 cheese bread and 4 panini divide into 60/40 bread using 60% to make the bread and the rest to be divided to make the 4 panini and shape accordingly (this will depend on the size of bread you would like to get).

-- If you are making cheese & tomato bread in a skillet – drizzle olive oil lightly over the bottom and press the dough into the pan until flattened out.
+• If you are making cheese & tomato bread in a skillet – drizzle olive oil lightly over the bottom and press the dough into the pan until flattened out.
 Or simply place it on a lined baking sheet drizzled with olive oil.
 Drizzle olive oil over the bread and then top first with the mature hard cheese (Parmesan) followed by the grated softer cheese.
-Finally, place the roasted and cooled tomatoes over the surface. * see instructions & quantities below to make this bread
+Finally, place the roasted and cooled tomatoes over the surface. * see baking instructions below

 Find me on Instagram & Pinterest